-- 2016–18 Peter and Bette Fishbein Junior Faculty Research Award in the Liberal Arts*
+2018–20 Peter and Bette Fishbein Junior Faculty Research Award in the

-Purchase College faculty awards, except for the Part-Time Teaching Support Award, are peer-reviewed by the Faculty Professional Standards and Awards Committee, which requires faculty members to indicate their rank, tenure, and full-time or part-time status on all applications.
+With the exception of the Part-Time Teaching Support Awards and the Jewish Studies Faculty Research/Professional Development Awards, Purchase College faculty awards are peer-reviewed by the Faculty Professional Standards and Awards Committee, which requires faculty members to indicate their rank, tenure, and full-time or part-time status on all applications.

 To Apply for a Sabbatical or Title F Leave